Sync from a trusted node

-When you start the beacon node for the first time, it will connect to the beacon chain network and start syncing automatically - a process that can take several days.
+When you start the beacon node for the first time, it connects to the beacon chain network and starts syncing automatically - a process that can take several days.

 Trusted node sync allows you to get started more quickly by fetching a recent checkpoint from a trusted node - you can get started in minutes instead of days.

 To use trusted node sync, you must have access to a node that you trust and that exposes the Beacon API (for example a locally running backup node).